-I ask the Office of Legal Access Programs (OLAP) to please grant recognition to the office mentioned above under 8 Code of Federal Regulations (CFR), Section 1292.11.
+I ask the Department of Justice Recognition and Accreditation Program (the DOJ R & A Program) to please grant recognition to the office mentioned above under 8 Code of Federal Regulations (CFR), Section 1292.11.
 Please also grant [full name] and [full name] accreditation pursuant to 8 CFR, Section 1292.12.